SedriaRenee/SWEN746-GroupFour/README.md

 * One feature of this app will allow hosts to post listings on kitchens/dining spaces to rent out.
 * One feature of this app will feature a follow button so users can follow their favorite pages, groups, hosts, and etc.

+### Acceptance Criteria

+Feature 1:
+  One feature of the app will include the ability to create and host a “potluck event” where people can sign up for different food items or parts of a recipe.

+  Criteria I:
+    Given that I'm a user when I log on I will see an option to register as a host.

+  Criteria II:
+    App displays an option for a host to create an event.

+Feature 2:
+  One feature of the app will allow a host to create a poll of meal preferences before they launch their event.
+This will allow hosts to plan a menu that everyone will enjoy.

+  Criteria I:
+    Displays an option to create a poll.

+  Criteria II:
+    User will be prompted to register as host if they aren't currently one before creating poll.

+  Criteria III:
+    Has an option for the host to write a short description that is no longer than 500 characters.

 ## Architecture and Design